 Image credits: The screenshots above from Look at Life are copyright Rank Organisation and are reproduced here in the interests of education and research into horror culture.
 No copyright infringement is intended or implied.

 Copyright Disclaimer Under Section 107 of the Copyright Act 1976, allowance is made for “fair use” for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
-Fair use is a use permitted by copyright statute that might otherwise be infringing.
-Non-profit, educational or personal use tips the balance in favour of fair use.Disclaimer: This website includes affiliate links to Amazon and as an Amazon Associate the owner of this website earns a very minuscule amount from qualifying purchases.
+Fair use is a use permitted by copyright statutes that might otherwise be infringing.
+Non-profit, educational or personal use tips the balance in favour of fair use.MOVIES and MANIA provides an aggregated range of film reviews from a wide variety of credited sources, plus our own reviews and ratings, in one handy web location.
+We are a genuinely independent website and rely solely on the minor income generated by internet ads to stay online and expand.
+Please support us by not blocking ads.
+If you do block ads please consider making a small donation to our running costs instead.
+We'd really appreciate it.
+Thank you.
+Furthermore, as an Amazon Associate, the owner occasionally earns a small amount from qualifying linked purchases.